 She is proud of her grandson.
-After all, he is the President of the United States of America, a position whose holder is considered to be the most powerful person in the world.
+After all, he is the President of the United States of America, an office whose holder is considered to be the most powerful person in the world.

-But at the moment, that’s not what she wants to talk about; although she kindly acknowledges that the name recognition has definitely opened a wider stage for her to expand her cause.
+But at the moment, that’s not what she wants to talk about; although she easily acknowledges that the name recognition has definitely opened a wider stage for her to expand her cause.

-Instead, she would like to focus our talk on Education – her great passion – education for the vulnerable and orphaned children from her Kogelo community in Kenya.
+Instead, she would like to focus our conversation on Education – which she calls her great passion – education for the vulnerable, and orphaned children from her Kogelo community in Kenya.

-Dr. Mama Sarah Obama, or Mama Sarah as she prefers to be called, principally came to Toronto as a guest of the Goodlife Fitness Toronto Marathon.
-But various groups and individuals have since organised to meet the pleasant community champion.
+Dr. Sarah Onyango Obama, or Mama Sarah as she prefers to be called, principally came to Toronto as a guest of the Goodlife Fitness Toronto Marathon.
+Various groups and individuals have since organized to meet the pleasant community champion.

 The 94-year-old grandmother’s packed itinerary defies her age.
-As the patron of Safeguard Orphans and Widows organisation (SOWO), Mama Sarah is using her short visit to seek support for the NGO.
+As the patron of Safeguard Orphans and Widows organization (SOWO), Mama Sarah is using her short visit to seek support for the NGO.

 Her work within the community of Kogelo started long before the Obama name became world-famous.
 In the last three decades, HIV/AIDS has ravaged Sub-Sahara Africa, resulting in millions of orphans.
 It was in these years that Mama Sarah turned her attention to the welfare and educational needs of these orphans and their poverty-stricken families.

 “I like to see children get an education, so I help the orphans, especially the young girls who have been orphaned because their parents died of HIV,” she says.
 “I not only encourage them to continue with school, but I also, with support from others, help them with school fees and other necessities including school uniforms, pencils and books.”
 She tells me in Swahili.